Compressed Index with Construction in Compressed Space: Jiggly Block Tree

 We greedily parse $B_i,\ldots,B_{j}$ into subranges from left to right: suppose that $B_i,\ldots,B_{m-1}$ have already been parsed (initially $m=i$), let $B_{m},\ldots,B_{m+r-1}$ be the longest subrange with $m+r-1 \le j$ for which there is $m' < m$ such that $\rleft(m',4r) = \rleft(m,4r)$ and $\rright(m',5r) = \rright(m,5r)$ (note that $\id(B_m),\ldots,\id(B_{m+r-1})$ must be a prefix of $\rright(m,5r)$); let $r = 1$ if there is no such $B_{m},\ldots,B_{m+r-1}$; once $r$ is determined, we have obtained a new subrange $B_{m},\ldots,B_{m+r-1}$ and we continue the parsing for $B_{m+r},\ldots,B_j$, assigning $m := m+r$.

 Define a new tree $J$, called the \emph{\textbf{jiggly block tree}}, that is a copy of $\hat{H}$ with the following modifications.
-For each obtained subrange $B_m,\ldots,B_{m+r-1}$ with $r > 1$, we remove from $J$ the blocks $B_m,\ldots,B_{m+r-1}$ (which are children of $B$) and insert in their place a new block $B'$ with the parent $B$ and no children; $B'$ is called \emph{intermediate}.
+For each level $2k + 1$, we consider each range $B_i,\ldots,B_j$ as described above such that all $B_i,\ldots,B_j$ were not removed from $\hat{H}$ after the rules 1--4, and we parse $B_i,\ldots,B_j$ into subranges as described above; for each subrange $B_m,\ldots,B_{m+r-1}$ with $r > 1$, we remove from $J$ the blocks $B_m,\ldots,B_{m+r-1}$ (which are children of $B$) and insert in their place a new block $B'$ with parent $B$ and no children; $B'$ is called \emph{intermediate}.
 We do not assign $\id$ to $B'$.
-The analogous parsing and modifications of the tree $J$ are performed on each level $2k + 1$ for each such range $B_i,\ldots,B_j$ whose blocks were not removed from $\hat{H}$ after the rules 1--4 above.

-By a simple analysis, one can show that any original block $B$ of $H$ cannot disappear from $J$, always a copy of $B$ remains, which is formalized as follows (the proof is in Appendix~\ref{appx:jiggly}).
+By a simple analysis, one can show that any ``original'' block $B$ of $H$ cannot disappear from $J$, always a copy of $B$ remains, which is formalized as follows (the proof is in Appendix~\ref{appx:jiggly}).

 \begin{restatable}{lemma}{leftmost} For $d \ge 0$, let $B$ be the leftmost topmost block with $\id(B) = d$ and $|B| > 1$ in the hierarchy $H$, i.e., $\sbeg(B)$ is minimal for $B$ among all blocks with this $\id$ and $B$ is such block with maximal level.
 The jiggly block tree $J$ retains the block $B$ and $B$ has children in $J$. \end{restatable}